NEW: The Syrian National Council also urges a no-fly zone

-The SNC, an umbrella group that represents the opposition abroad, also demanded a no-fly zone across Syria and a "speedy operation" to arm the Free Syrian Army, a group of fighters made up primarily of defectors from forces loyal to President Bashar al-Assad.
+The council, an umbrella group that includes opposition members abroad as well as dissidents inside Syria, also demanded a no-fly zone across the country and a “speedy operation” to arm the Free Syrian Army, rebel fighters composed primarily of defectors from al-Assad’s forces.

-"Sympathy messages are no longer enough. ...
-What is needed is actions on (the) ground and decisions and measures against Assad's gangs," the group said in a statement after a meeting in Turkey.
+“Sympathy messages are no longer enough. … What is needed is actions on (the) ground and decisions and measures against (al-Assad’s) gangs,” the group said after a meeting in Turkey.

 Its demands came as diplomatic efforts to resolve the yearlong Syrian conflict faltered.